 Click on the link below to find out how we plan to spend our PPG to tackle these barriers in our Pupil Premium Strategy Statement.

 High Achievement Review (Pupil Premium Review) March 2018

-As a school that is continually self-reviewing, we have recently commissioned a review of how we spend the Pupil Premium Grant.
+As a school that is continually self-reviewing, in 2018 we commissioned a review of how we spend the Pupil Premium Grant.
 This 'High Achievement Review' was undertaken by Mrs Liz Bramley, a Head Teacher, National Leader of Education and Pupil Premium reviewer.
 The review was used to support the school in evaluating current provision and to make recommendations to further improve our outcomes for our disadvantaged learners.
 Click on the link below to read the report.